Postage stamps and postal history of the Australian Antarctic Territory

 The Australian Antarctic Territory, claimed by Australia on 1 December 1959, has used a postal system as its main point of contact since its establishment, due to its isolation.
-The territory covers over 5.8 million kilometres squared and currently has 5 stations, after Wilkes Station closed down in 1969.
-Each of the bases has their own post office that are run by Australia Post, who also controls stamp issues according to recent or important events within the territory.
+The territory covers over 5.8 million kilometres squared and currently has five stations, after Wilkes Station closed down in 1969.
+Each of the bases has its own post office that are run by Australia Post, who also controls stamp issues according to recent or important events within the territory.
 The history of the postage system dates back to the original post office within the territory, which first opened in 1955, which was in conjunction with a stamp release.
 The current system now combines new technologies with aged systems to create more efficiency, with recent stamp releases commending the history of the Australian Antarctic Territory and the Arts.